dragonflyoss/d7y.io/docs/introduction.md

 ## Architecture

 Dragonfly services could be divided into four categories: Manager, Scheduler, Seed Peer and Peer.
+Please refer to [Architecture](./operations/deployment/architecture.md).

 - **Manager**: Maintain the relationship between each P2P cluster, It primarily offers functions such as dynamic configuration management and data collection.
   It also includes a front-end console, enabling users to visually operate and manage the cluster.
 - **Scheduler**: Select the best download parent node for the download node.
 At the appropriate time, trigger Seed Peer to perform back-to-source downloading, or Peer to perform back-to-source downloading.
 - **Seed Peer**: Provides upload and download functions and can serve as a root node in the P2P network, allowing the Scheduler to actively initiate back-to-source.
 - **Peer**: Provides upload and download functions.

-Below is the Dragonfly architecture diagram.
-You can find more detailed architecture docs in [Architecture](./concepts/terminology/architecture).

 ![arch](./resource/concepts/arch.png)